 The Company's mission is to cure Duchenne muscular dystrophy ("Duchenne"), a genetic muscle-wasting disease predominantly affecting boys.
 It is caused by mutations in the dystrophin gene, which result in the absence or near-absence of dystrophin protein.
 Dystrophin protein works to strengthen muscle fibers and protect them from daily wear and tear.
 Without functioning dystrophin and certain associated proteins, muscles suffer excessive damage from normal daily activities and are unable to regenerate, leading to the build-up of fibrotic, or scar, and fat tissue.
 The Company's lead product candidate, SGT-001, is a gene transfer candidate under investigation for its ability to drive functional dystrophin protein expression in patients' muscles and improve the course of the disease.
-SGT-001 has been granted Rare Pediatric Disease Designation and Fast Track in the United States and Orphan Drug Designations in both the United States and European Union.
+SGT-001 has been granted Rare Pediatric Disease Designation and Fast Track Designation in the United States and Orphan Drug Designations in both the United States and European Union.
 The Company filed an Investigational New Drug application ("IND") in September 2017 and initiated a Phase I/II clinical trial for SGT-001 in the United States during the fourth quarter of 2017, which is called IGNITE DMD.
 In November 2019, IGNITE DMD was placed on clinical hold by the U.S. Food and Drug Administration ("FDA").
 In April 2020, the Company submitted a response to the FDA that included changes to the clinical protocol designed to enhance patient safety, as well as information related to improvements to its manufacturing process.
-The FDA has responded by maintaining the clinical hold and requesting further data and analyses relating to this manufacturing process.
-The Company is in the process of generating these data and expects to submit this information to the FDA before the end of the third quarter of 2020.
+The FDA responded by maintaining the clinical hold and requesting further data and analyses relating to this manufacturing process.
+In June 2020, the Company submitted a response to the FDA that provided data related to manufacturing process improvements.
+In July 2020, the Company announced that the FDA responded by maintaining the clinical hold and requesting further manufacturing information and updated safety and efficacy data for all patients dosed in the trial, as well as providing direction on the total viral load to be administered per patient.
+In October 2020, the Company announced that the FDA lifted the clinical hold placed on the Company's IGNITE DMD Phase I/II clinical trial.
+In February 2021, we resumed treatment of patients in the IGNITE DMD clinical trial.

 The Company is subject to risks and uncertainties common to early-stage companies in the biotechnology industry, including, but not limited to, development by competitors of new technological innovations, dependence on licenses, protection of proprietary technology, dependence on key personnel, compliance with government regulations and the need to obtain additional financing to fund operations.
-Product candidates currently under development will require significant additional research and development efforts, including extensive pre-clinical studies and clinical trials and regulatory approval, prior to commercialization.
+Product candidates currently under development will require significant additional research and development efforts, including extensive preclinical studies and clinical trials and regulatory approval, prior to commercialization.
 These efforts require significant amounts of additional capital, adequate personnel infrastructure and extensive compliance and reporting capabilities.